 Are you using the right amount of soy sauce on your sushi?

 However, most people eat sushi with a lot of soy sauce.
 On the contrary, too much salt intake raises blood pressure.
 The preferred acidic rice in Western countries is slightly sweetened and perhaps calls for more soy sauce.
-Of course there are many people in Japan who eat their sushi with a large amount of soy sauce too.
+Of course, there are many people in Japan who eat their sushi with a large amount of soy sauce too.

 So we asked a famous sushi chef how much soy sauce should be used with a piece of sushi.
-He said, “Of course everyone’s preference is different, but putting just a small amount of soy sauce on the sushi topping and then eating that topping and the vinegar rice in one bite allows the soy sauce to bring out the sushi flavor.”
+He said, “Of course everyone’s preference is different, but putting just a small amount of soy sauce on the sushi topping and then eating that topping and the vinegar rice in one bite allow the soy sauce to bring out the sushi flavor.”
 Just for your reference.